damato-design/blog/src/posts/colors-dont-solve-problems.md

 ---
 title: Colors don't solve problems
-desc: I argue that we spend too much time curating color in design systems and as a result we lose focus against much more important priorities.
+desc: Color is one of the least important facets of user interface design and the process of chooing colors should be avoided for as long as possible in favor of much more important explorations.
 emoji: 🎨
 date: 2022-07-11
 ---